 In data visualization, we deal with the different techniques of displaying and representing data such that even a layman can conclude the result of the data analyzed.
 As Python is well known for its wide array of data science libraries, there is no scarcity of libraries for visualizing data.
 In fact, many Python data science libraries are built on data visualization libraries.

 For a Python data scientist, it becomes very important to learn data visualization libraries along with the data science libraries.

 Here in this article, we will detail the best and most widely-used Python data visualization libraries.

 Best Python Data Visualization Libraries

-Interestingly, matplotlib was the first Python data visualization library, and many other libraries are built on top of it.
-Moreover, libraries like Seaborn and pandas use some of its methods.
+Interestingly, Matplotlib was the first Python data visualization library, and many other libraries are built on top of it.
+Moreover, libraries like Seaborn and pandas use some of their methods.